-It was freezing as we left the haulers and made our way into the subterranean base, where hot soup was waiting for us.
-The four of us sat around a table, which had a direct view of the outside cavern, and started eating the soup.
+We left the haulers and made our way across the freezing cave into the subterranean base, where hot soup was waiting for us.
+The four of us sat around a table with a direct view of the outside cavern.
 The floodlight’s glow radiated across the cavern’s ceiling, revealing bizarre formations of enflamed orange rock and stalactites in blue.
-Strange little red orbs floated in midair, moving slowly along the icy air currents, until they finally disappeared deeper into the cave’s maze of tunnels.
+Strange red orbs floated in midair, moving slowly along the icy air currents, until they finally disappeared deeper into the cave’s maze of tunnels.

-“So, Ambassador,” Tegiko’s eyes narrowed into a smile, if you can call a fixed beak, quivering along with his eyes a smile.
+“So, Ambassador.”
+Tegiko’s eyes narrowed into a smile.
+If you can call a quivering beak, along with his eyes, a smile.
 “Now that you have your White Squid back, what next?”

 Aria did not hesitate to answer, “The centre, we’re heading for the centre.”

-“No, thank you, Aria,” Tegiko said.
+“No, thank you,” Tegiko said.
 “I have good life, nothing more to wish for, have everything a Gek could want.
 Wealth, good food, happiness and sadness.
 If end comes, let it come.
 If time to go, then Tegiko go.
-So be it!” he chirked, while lifting a spoonful of soup up to his mouth.
+So be it!” he chirked, while lifting a spoonful of soup to his mouth.